Husam-AbuZina/Learning-OOP-and-Design-Patterns/Chain-Of-Responsibility-Design-Pattern.md

 - Here’s the best part: a handler can decide not to pass the request further down the chain and effectively stop any further processing.

 - In our example with ordering systems, a handler performs the processing and then decides whether to pass the request further down the chain.
-Assuming the request contains the right data, all the handlers can execute their primary behavior, whether it’s authentication checks or caching.
+Assuming the request contains the right data, all the handlers can execute their primary behavior well, whether it’s authentication checks or caching.

 ![image](https://github.com/Husam-AbuZina/Learning-OOP-and-Design-Patterns/assets/109718076/492cff6e-f9d3-46eb-82b0-6598e68e2397)